IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Click on the `Account` tab to see user details.

 1. From the `Shop` tab, add few items to the cart.
 Click on an item and then drag and drop the item into the shopping cart.
+Add at least 5 items to the cart.

-1. As the items are added, they'll be shown under _Current Shopping Cart_ (on the left side)
+1. As the items are added, they'll be shown under _Current Shopping Cart_ (on the right side).

 ## Summary